videomi/shotcut_web/FAQ.md

 ## Are there keyboard shortcuts for editing?

 There is now a [page with all of the keyboard shortcuts]( {{ "/howtos/keyboard-shortcuts/" | prepend: site.baseurl }} ).\\
-These shortcuts are available without holding Ctrl, Alt, or Command (OS X) unless otherwise noted:
+These shortcuts are available without holding Ctrl, Alt, or Command (macOS) unless otherwise noted:

 -   **i** and **o** set the in and out points respectively (when a clip